 The minimum wage is $8.10 per hour for most employees in Florida, with exceptions for tipped employees, some student workers, and other exempt occupations.

 Florida's minimum wage rate is modified annually based upon an inflation and cost of living formula.
-The Florida minimum wage was raised to $8.05 per hour on January 1 2015 and remains the same for 2016.
+The Florida minimum wage was raised to $8.10 per hour on January 1 2017 and has increased .05 cents over the 2016 rate.
 The Florida minimum wage was $7.93 per hour in 2014, $7.79 per hour in 2013, and $7.67 per hour in 2012.
 Due to the inflation and cost of living formula used, a minimum wage increase did not occur in January 2016.

 Florida employers may not pay you under $8.10 per hour unless you or your occupation are specifically exempt from the minimum wage under state or federal law.